Tapping the power of memory reconsolidation.

 Schedule a call

 The retreat process begins with a conversation between me and the client, either over the phone or on a Zoom call; this can be scheduled by visiting the ITR website at intensivetherapyretreat.com.
-April, our Intake Coordinator, will set up an initial call, either with myself or another of our trauma therapists.
+Shannon, our Intake Coordinator, will set up an initial call, either with myself or another of our trauma therapists.

 First call